Solo Time and Working Remotely in Cascais

-Cascais is absolutely gorgeous — the coastline is truly breathtaking.
+Cascais is absolutely gorgeous — the coastline is truly breathtaking!
 The overall vibe is calm and relaxed, with a slightly older feel, like the kind of place you could happily retire and settle into.
 It’s a small town, and you won’t find too many young people around, but that’s part of its charm.
 Simply wandering through the narrow streets and quiet neighborhoods instantly puts you at ease.
 Unlike some other towns in Portugal, Cascais doesn’t have much of a digital nomad scene.
 Also, keep in mind that it has its own microclimate — the weather can change quite quickly and unpredictably.
+I wanted to surf here but I ended up not because the winds where I was located were too strong, but there are lovely places to surf more south.

 Bike along the coast